 This year, I went with the master mix of candies.
 There’s the Snickers peanut butter squares.
 Have y’all tried these?
 Holy crack in a wrapper.
 Those things are going to be the death of me and my waistline!!
 Thankfully, they’re at the bottom of a HUGE large bag of candy and it’s a pain to dig those puppies out of there.

 So, for this recipe I had to steal some of the “good stuff” from the bag, as the hubs called it.
 He’s still giving me grief about that.
 “Those poor poor kids.
 They’re going to be so deprived.
 Think of the children!”
 Yeah, those kids didn’t shell out the money I paid for this deluxe bag of goodies.
 I can steal the good stuff to make this delicious salad for us to have for dessert.
-They won’t even know the difference.
+In spite of the missing candies, they still won’t even know the difference.
 They should be happy I made this salad.
 I WOULD have gotten the cheap stuff if it weren’t for this Snickapplebutterway Salad.

 Of course, he’s saying this all the while he’s digging in the bag and eating piece after piece of candy.
 Lord knows how many pieces he’s eaten while I was at work.
 He’s like me and gets a bit of a sweet tooth in the afternoon.
 It’s horrible.
 That little creature just creeps up and you can’t do anything until you drown him in some chocolate.
 Do y’all have that?
 No?
 Just us?